Skip to main content

 Diablo 4's endgame also includes the Codex of Power, which tracks numerous Diablo 4 Aspects.
 You can earn Aspects by completing Dungeons and extracting them from the gear you earn throughout the game world.
 These Aspects allow you to improve items to make them Legendary.

 The Echo of Lilith can be considered the endgame to the endgame.
-As a Level 100 boss, she was designed to be a tough pinnacle boss, which you fight at World Tier 4.
+As a Level 100 boss, she was designed to be a tough pinnacle boss, and you can fight her in all Torment difficulties in the Echo of Hatred.
 The two-phase boss spews blood and causes floors to crumble around her, making it difficult to stay alive throughout the fight.
 She moves extremely quickly, and many attacks result in a one-shot kill.
-You'll find her in the Echo of Hatred, and she is considered the most difficult encounter in the game.
+She's a tough opponent for sure, so before you go up against her, be sure to work on a good build.
+Our Diablo 4 class tier list is an excellent place to start.

 That's everything you'll want to know about the Diablo 4 endgame.
-If you're having trouble with endgame content, you'll want to check out our best best Diablo 4 Necromancer build guide, best Diablo 4 Rogue build guide, and best Diablo 4 Sorcerer build guide to make sure you're using the most powerful builds for your class.
+If you're having trouble with endgame content, take a peek at some of our build guides - our best Diablo 4 Necromancer build guide, best Diablo 4 Rogue build guide, and best Diablo 4 Sorcerer build guide are good places to start.

 Read this next